 Please note that the qualification is not regulated by Ofqual or Scottish Qualifications Authority (SQA) or any other regulatory body in England, Wales and Northern Ireland.
 The qualification is a Pearson’s Self-Regulated Framework (SRF)

-On the closing date, if not before, applications will be reviewed for consideration.
-The aim of this programme is to support the spread and adoption of this role so initially, priority will be given to ensure places are shared equally across all ICB areas within the Northeast, Cumbria & Yorkshire.
-In addition, priority will be given to applicants who are already within a GPA role, an ARRS funded role and those who have started collecting evidence towards their e-portfolio.
-The learner, workplace and support should be fully aware of the framework requirements, and candidates can be put forward by the GP who will be mentoring them and the Practice Manager.
+The learner, workplace and support should be fully aware of the framework requirements.
+Candidates can be put forward by the GP who will be mentoring them and the Practice Manager.
 The GP mentor will be required to provide a CV for the awarding body verification requirements, this is required at the time of applying.
+The learner and mentors must be computer literate.

 Useful Resources